 How to set up outdoor name art

 I rolled out the Kraft paper pretty big.
 If you don’t have Kraft paper – no worries!
 Use a cardboard box instead.
 The goal is a larger than normal canvas.

 In my best bubble letters, I wrote their names as big and clear as possible.

-Activities with names are so powerful and meaningful for kids – they have so much ownership of the activity.
+Activities with names are powerful and meaningful for kids – they have instant ownership and buy in.

 RELATED: Looking for more ‘name’ themed activities?
-Check these out!
+Check these name ideas out!

-That is a MASSIVE success for our family and a HUGE WIN.
+That is a massive success and a huge win for our family.

-I was able to sit back and enjoy their process, watch them work, and they got some quality art time in.
+I was able to sit back and enjoy their process, watch them work, and do a little sittervising of the whole activity.

 Plus – they were really proud of their work at the end because painting their name was such a personal activity.

 Goodness NO!
 I chose to do this activity on the fence because I’m a kids activity blogger and it makes for a better photo.
 You find a spot that works for your family.
 Setting the project on the ground is just as much fun.